Semrush helps you:

 10. Build Backlinks To Your Website

-1. Add Your Main Keyword Early On In Your Content
+1. Add Your Main Keyword Early in Your Content

 It’s no secret that you want to use your keyword a handful of times on your page.